 Module II: Consumption, Culture and Styles // 1.
 Cultural Management for Business: The Chief Culture Officer; 2.
 Memes, Zeitgeist and the Liquid Modernity; 3.
 Consumer Culture: Hyperconsumption and Sociology of Consumption; 4.
 Cultural and Tribal Branding.

 It is intended to introduce and familiarize students with the main professional research practices in the field of Trend Studies, articulating Coolhunting, Branding and Communication, among other disciplines and practices.
 Students are organized into groups and peers and, through the simulation of a business environment in a tutorial environment, develop a set of projects, contents and activities within the framework of trends platforms, innovation reports or applied research projects associated with the syllabus .
 The lab explores Coolhunting’s methodology, as well as practices and methodologies associated with strategic communication and branding, in order to propose solutions for strategic or business briefings.
 The students will have contact with the various business typologies of exploration of the study of trends, developing practical challenges that pretend to simulate real works.
-This laboratory is articulated with the Trends and Innovation Project UC, which has a shorter workload due to the autonomous work involved in the CU.
+This laboratory is articulated with the Trends and Cultural Management unit and it has a shorter workload due to the autonomous work involved in the CU.

 The main objective is to use the various insights provided by the Humanities, Social Sciences and Design and to apply them in practice in the design of strategies, projects of business, cultural or social, through the methodologies of Trends Studies.
-The students will be guided, in group, in the development of applied projects that promote the reflection on the skills and knowledge developed and its design application, in close conjunction with an entity registered with the course.
+The students will be guided, in group, in the development of an applied project that promote the reflection on the skills and knowledge developed and its design application, in close conjunction with an entity registered with the course.
 The nature of the project is in line with the briefing presented by the partner organizations.

 Coolhunting and Trendwatching are considered two of the areas and skills of the future!
 This course prepares Chief Culture Officers (CCO) capable of articulating activities with departments of communication, marketing, design, innovation and strategy.
 In this sense, the main general skills to be acquired are: